<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=8778010&amp;fmt=gif">

 Step 1: Define your ERP project objectives

-While your vendor can and should help you to decipher what features and benefits your new system can provide, best practice suggests that you should begin by establishing clearly thought-out core objectives.
+While your supplier can and should help you to decipher what features and benefits your new system can provide, best practice suggests that you should begin by establishing clearly thought-out core objectives.

 This ensures the software features you require to run your business, and their related benefits, are not overshadowed by glamorous feature add-ons that may add little or no value.

-Make your objectives definite, specific statements about what you intend to accomplish.
-Vague statements have no place on your goals list.
-Make them as quantifiable as possible.
+Make your objectives definite, specific statements about what you intend to accomplish and make them as quantifiable as possible.

 It’s crucial that your ERP vendor understands how your business currently operates and how you want it reflected in your new system.